 - most spices, particularly turmeric and ginger

-Insider Tip: Turmeric’s effective anti-inflammatory properties have been supported by many clinical studies as well as traditional Chinese medicine.
-To benefit from its active component, you need to combine it with another powerhouse spice to kick it into gear: black pepper.
+DID YOU KNOW?
+Turmeric’s effective anti-inflammatory properties have been supported by many clinical studies as well as traditional Chinese medicine.
+To benefit from its active component, just combine it with another powerhouse spice to kick it into gear: black pepper.

-Insider Tip: In order to make it easier to absorb turmeric into the body and bloodstream, always use a healthy fat like ghee or coconut oil with it.
-Turmeric is fat soluble and also benefits from heat in order for the curcumin to be properly activated.
+DID YOU KNOW?
+In order to make it easier to absorb turmeric into the body and bloodstream, always use a healthy fat like ghee or coconut oil with it.
+Turmeric is fat soluble and also benefits from heat to be properly activated.

 DRINK UP: SPICE-FILLED ANTI-INFLAMMATORY BEET SMOOTHIE